Associate Professor of Political Science

 Publications and Works in Progress

-Campbell, Peter, “Generals in Cyberspace: Military Insights for Defending Cyberspace” Orbis, Spring 2018.
+Journal Article: “Generals in Cyberspace: Military Insights for Defending Cyberspace” Orbis: The Journal of the Foreign Policy Research Institute, Spring 2018.

 Assistant Project Manager, “Beyond the “Cult of the Irrelevant:” Next Steps for Reconnecting Academic Political Science and National Security Policymaking.”
 Research project funded by the Carnegie Corporation of New York.
 Principle Investigator: Dr. Michael Desch, University of Notre Dame.
 Assistant Project Managers: Dr. Paul Avey, Virginia Tech and Dr. Peter Campbell, Baylor University.

 Courses at Baylor

 Theories of international politics will be examined and compared in the light of the evolution of the modern states system.
 Attention will be given to the factors and variables that affect the formulation and implementation of foreign policies.

 The causes of warfare as viewed through the lenses of human evolution, psychological approaches, economic system, ideology, and the international system.

 This course provides students with the ability to evaluate the impact of intelligence, counterespionage, and covert action policies on national security policy and international relations.

 PSC 4316 Grand Strategy